varrockbank/yew/README.md

 folder depth
 : 10

-Behavior beyond these limits are left to implementation.
+Behavior beyond these limits are at the discretion of implementation.